 Gender conversations aside, menstruation is a highly variable experience that means different things to different people.
 The net result of using more neutral language is bringing those with less normative experiences of menstruation into the conversation (and making sure they’re getting the care they need).
 That includes everyone from transmasculine folks to cis women in menopause–since having a cycle is not the thing that defines someone’s experience of their gender.

-The language in Clue that empowered me to embrace my non-binary identity might also empower a transmasculine person to recognize the symptoms of endometriosis and, if this language is widely embraced by healthcare providers, that person can visit their doctor without fear of their identity being invalidated.
+The language in Clue that empowered me to embrace my non-binary identity might also empower a transmasculine person to recognize the symptoms of endometriosis or and, if this language is widely embraced by healthcare providers, that person can visit their doctor without fear of their identity being invalidated.
 The fact is, people of all genders have periods, and barrier-free access to support and information benefits us all.

 Find out what it’s like when visiting the doctor as a trans person.